 - Avoid introducing non-native or invasive species onto the islands.

-- Allow naturalization, after several years, nature will become the gardener, and the plant community will evolve with mosses, or interesting wetland plants such as sundew (Drosera).
+- Allow naturalization.
+After several years, nature will become the gardener, and the plant community will evolve with mosses or unusual wetland plants such as sundew (Drosera).

-- Initial planting: If not using a bird fencing system, plant islands after water fowl nesting period to avoid denuding of island by nesting birds.
+- Initial planting: If not using a bird fencing system, plant after waterfowl nesting period is over to avoid the denuding of the island by nesting birds.
 It is strongly recommended to use a bird fence.
-Once the vegetation is established, the fence is less visible but continues to protect the island from plant denuding by birds.
+The fence is less visible but continues to protect the island from birds once the vegetation is established.

 - Avoid tasty flowering plants like lilies, nasturtium that may attract muskrat.

 - Case study: Floating Water Quality Islands in Hicklin Lake, White Center

 - Portfolio: Lake Associations, Preserving & Maintaining Natural Environments